edmenendez/django-frontly/README.md

 <h1>{% fr_input request.user instance=author field="name" default="Jordan Doe"%}<h1>
 ```

-This will display what's in `auther.name` by default or, if you have the correct permissions, it will allow you to double-click and edit the field.
+This will display what's in `auther.name` by default and, if you have the correct permissions, it will allow you to double-click and edit the field.

 ## INSTALLATION 🚀